Although visiting Kyoto should be on your Japan itinerary, there are also amazing day trips from Kyoto that should not be missed.

 While Kyoto grants visitors easy access to several other large cities like Osaka, Nagoya, and Hiroshima, it also allows for the opportunity to explore smaller but equally beautiful and fascinating towns.

-One such town is Moriyama, a town in Shiga prefecture just a short train ride east out of Kyoto.
+One such town is Moriyama, a small town in Shiga prefecture just a short train ride east out of Kyoto.

 Moriyama is home to the Biwako Ohashi Bridge, which plays a song using the echoes created from ridges carved into the road as you drive over them.

 There are a few of these singing roads in Japan, but this is one of the lesser-known ones, and the fact that it sings across a long and beautiful bridge makes it even more spectacular.